System Overview

 Next.js frontend (port 3000)

 Single-page application for job management.
 Displays job list with status filtering, live auto-refresh (2 s polling while a job is active), progress bar, and structured event timeline.
-Built with React 19 and Tailwind CSS v4.
+Built with React 19 and Tailwind CSS 4.x.

 Stack management